 The next big breakthrough came with the advent of computer technology that consequently enabled the evolution of digital illustration.
 First computers were huge beasts that needed huge rooms to facilitate them but with the invention of monitors and other output devices artist got a new visual medium to experiment with.

 In 1958 the TX-2 was invented at MITs Lincoln Laboratory.
 This specific computer pioneered a lot of computer interaction methods but it was specifically a breakthrough in computer graphics.
 In 1963 Ivan Sutherland presented the Sketchpad software that ran on a TX-2.
-The software used a special light pen that interacted with the TX-2′ CRT monitor and enabled technical and artistic drawings directly on screen.
-This was invented even before the computer mouse and in a time when computer interaction was possible only by writing long code strings with a keyboard, this meant a revolution.
+The software used a special light pen that interacted with the TX-2′ CRT monitor.
+It enabled technical and artistic drawings directly on screen.
+This was invented even before the computer mouse.
+In a time when computer interaction was possible only by writing long code strings with a keyboard, this meant a revolution.
 It’s technically the forerunner to the graphic tablets used today.

-The next revolution for artists came with the invention of the graphics tablet that enables manual illustrating like with a pen or pencil.
-The image does generally not appear on the tablet itself, though expensive high end tablets that are basically super sensitive touch screens do exist.
-I’ll take this moment as an excuse to promote a company (I am not endorsed BTW :P) since it’s by far the best on the market.
-Wacom may be pricey compared to other tablet manufacturers but they have the distinct advantage that tablets are their only products and they REALLY know what they are doing.
-They also hold the patent for a wireless stylus that does not use batteries and is therefore not heavy on the hand and comfortable to use.
+The next revolution for artists came with the invention of the graphics tablet.
+Tablets enable manual illustrating like with a pen or pencil.
+The image does generally not appear on the tablet itself.
+Expensive high end, super sensitive touch screens do exist.
+Wacom may be pricey compared to other tablet manufacturers but they have the distinct advantage.
+Tablets are their only products and they REALLY know what they are doing.
+They also hold the patent for a wireless stylus that does not use batteries.
+Therefore they are not heavy on the hand and comfortable to use.

-The computer didn’t introduce just a new production method but also with the advent of Internet the option to distribute your work lighting fast.
+The computer didn’t introduce just a new production method but also the option to distribute your work lighting fast.
 See my pros and cons of digital illustration to read more on that subject.

-Illustration has come a long way in the last 100 years and technology pushed it more in the 20th century then ever before.
-At first the digital medium was home to self taught artists because no one really had experience and even though new ways of using technology to illustrations advantage are discovered every day, it’s clear that the digital medium has already made it’s place in history and is definitely here to stay.
+Illustration has come a long way in the last 100 years.
+Technology pushed it more in the 20th century then ever before.
+At first the digital medium was home to self taught artists because no one really had experience.
+Even though new ways of using technology to illustrations advantage are discovered every day, it’s clear that the digital medium has already made it’s place in history and is definitely here to stay.